neurobagel/documentation/docs/cli.md

 </div>

-1. To generate harmonized raw imaging metadata for subjects, the CLI needs a valid BIDS dataset.
+1. The CLI will use a valid BIDS dataset to generate harmonized raw imaging metadata for subjects.
-2. This file is used by the CLI to generate harmonized processing pipeline and derivative metadata for subjects.
+2. This file will be used by the CLI to generate harmonized processing pipeline and derivative metadata for subjects.
 It has compatibility with the [Nipoppy](https://nipoppy.readthedocs.io/en/latest/index.html) workflow, and can be automatically generated using the [Nipoppy pipeline trackers](https://nipoppy.readthedocs.io/en/latest/user_guide/tracking.html).

 ### Viewing CLI commands and options